 About Cleveland SVP

-As responsible investors, we have a genuine interest in providing whatever it takes to help bolster the success of every one of our nonprofit investees.
-Partner involvement ranges from management support to finance, fund development strategy, marketing and more.
+As responsible investors, Partners have a genuine interest in providing whatever it takes to help bolster the success of every one of our nonprofit investees.
+Partner involvement ranges from management support in the areas of finance, strategic planning, fund development, legal matters, marketing and more.
 Although partners are not required to contribute time and expertise, over two-thirds do.

 Most of our work takes place in small groups of partners who research social issues, make investment decisions, and organize volunteer, capacity-building efforts to help our investees.

-SVP offers a range of information, workshops and resources to further develop the personal philanthropy of its partners.
-Excellent speakers share their expertise on topics such as creating personal giving plans, social entrepreneurship, and specific social issues like sustainable development, youth development, and education.
-By informing and educating its partnership, SVP hopes to catalyze a new generation of philanthropic potential in Northeast Ohio.
+Cleveland SVP also offers a range of information, workshops and resources to further develop the personal philanthropy of its partners.
+Excellent speakers are invited to share their expertise on topics such as creating personal giving plans, social entrepreneurship, and specific social issues like capacity building, sustainable development, youth development, and education.
+By informing and educating its partnership, Cleveland SVP hopes to catalyze a new generation of philanthropic potential in Northeast Ohio.